webmiddle/webmiddle/README.md

   - Currently HTML/XML/JSON to JSON
   - New formats can be easily added by targeting the apposite "virtual" intermediate format

+## Open source ecosystem

-## Want more services or webmiddles for popular sites?
+Want more services or webmiddles for popular sites?
 Create your own and share them with the community as node modules!

+One of the main philosophies of the framework is reuse, by creating an ecosistem where webmiddles for websites, services, converters and so on can be published as separate npm modules, so that they can be used in other projects.

 **NOTE**: If you think a service / feature is so common and general purpose that it should be in the core, please [open an issue](https://github.com/webmiddle/webmiddle/issues/new) or just do a pull request!

-## Contribute
+## Future improvements

-Here is a list of important core improvements that are still missing:
+Here is a list of important features that are still missing and that should be in the core in the future:
 - Web service layer (to expose the services via a REST API)
 - Proxy support
 - HTTP/OAuth Authentication